Possessed777/lol-queue-dodger/README.md

 # lol-queue-dodger

-I take no credits for this, I just ported it to a more friendly (read less prone to ban for 3rd party app) form.
+I take no credits for this.

 Riot may be able to detect the usage of this and punish you in the future, so You've been warned.

+NodeJS Version:
 Requires NodeJS, download at: https://nodejs.org/

 Usage: run from command prompt -> node lol-queue-dodger.js "PATH TO lockfile"